 Along with hiking, spending the afternoon floating the river or relaxing on the bank are both popular attractions.
 Many people pack a picnic and make a day of it.
 Cafe Yumm, Laughing Planet and 5th Street Market are great places to find a cheap and convenient lunch for the day.

 In the evening, The Hult Center – a performing arts centre in Eugene — often has Broadway-level plays and musicals showing for the theatre lovers reading.

 Last but not least is where to eat.
 When visiting Eugene there are some restaurants you are not going to want to miss.
 Be sure to check out Sabai, a Thai restaurant located in Oakway Center, Beppe and Gianni’s, an upscale Italian Restaurant and McMenamins, an Oregonian burger joint located throughout the state.
 If there is still room after dinner the must-see desert places include Sweet Life and Prince Pucklers Ice Cream.

-Overall, Eugene is a great destination for outdoor activities and family vacations and a must-stop on the San Francisco to Seattle drive.
+Overall, Eugene is a great destination for outdoor activities and family vacations and a must-stop on this drive.

 — Hannah, Bold Destinations

 Located three hours from Portland, Bend, Oregon is a favourite destination for travellers who enjoy spending time outdoors and indulging in a good pint (or several).

 No matter what time of year you visit, there is a heart-pumping activity for everyone, making it an excellent stop.
 Though it’s located inland and doesn’t boast any coastal views, it’s still very much worth the stop on your road trip.